Amalda/GettingandCleaningData/UCI HAR Code Book.md

 Notes:
  - Variables from 3 to the end indicate a single value in cleanData.txt and avarage value in avgData.txt
  - prefix 't' to denote time
  - prefix 'f' to indicate frequency domain signals
+ - Note that measurements are normalised and so unitlless.

 Variables:
 ----------